Building Permits – Information & FAQs

 - Setbacks from property lines, roads, wetlands, or waterbodies

-- Permitted land use
+- Permitted land use based on the district

 The Zoning Ordinance also contains any locally adopted changes to the State Building Code as allowed by RSA 155-A:2 VII.

-Work That Does Not Require a Permit
+What Work Does Not Require a Permit?

 - Ordinary repairs, i.e., painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work.